 Cleaning of Sea turtles nests in Banggar:

 We are cleaning these nests 4 times a year on the Bangkar Island.
 This consists of a 3-Day mission to clean the beaches where they lay their eggs.
-Volunteers will see this natural phenomenon while night patrolling the area.
+Visitors of project will see this natural phenomenon while night patrolling the area.
 It is hard to predict in advance which group will be part of this as its very weather dependant.
 That is why this mission is not included in the program cost (£60.00)

-IMPORTANT NOTES ABOUT THE VOLUNTEER PROGRAM
+IMPORTANT NOTES ABOUT THE PROGRAM FOR VISITORS

 The Green Life reserve is part of the forest and we try to minimise our impact on it.
 Apart from requiring all visitors to use environmentally friendly washing products, we also have rules about the playing of music and noise generally.
 Music or radio may only be played through headphones and we ask everyone to make as little noise as possible, especially at night.
 The forest itself is not quiet, and you can enjoy a variety of bird and monkey calls during the day and a concert of cicadas and crickets in the evening.